 Therefore, at the end of year 1, the B.V of the asset be $45,000.
 Perform the following computations in excel to arrive at the book value of the asset: –

 The following would be the results: –

-How is Book Value of Asset Included in Balance Sheet?
+How is the Book Value of Asset Included in the Balance Sheet?

 The B.V of the fixed asset on the balance sheet is displayed in the asset section of the balance sheet.
 It reflects the net asset value once the accumulated depreciation and other liabilities are deducted from the beginning value of the asset at the end of each financial year.